Carlo Alberto dalla Chiesa: Death

 On 1 May 1982, dalla Chiesa was appointed as prefect for Palermo to stop the violence of the Second Mafia War.
 He was murdered in Palermo on the orders of Mafia boss Salvatore Riina.
-On the evening of 3 September 1982 dalla Chiesa and his second wife Emanuela Setti Carraro were in an Autobianchi A112 driven by her.
-They were on their way to dinner in a restaurant in Mondello, when at 9:15 pm a BMW 520 driven by Calogero Ganci, with Antonino Madonia sitting next to him, flanked dalla Chiesa's car, Madonia armed with an AK-47 assault rifle shot at dalla Chiesa and Carraro killing them instantly.
-At the same time, from a Honda Cb motorbike driven by Giuseppe Lucchese, Giuseppe Greco armed with an Ak 47 shoots and mortally wounds dalla Chiesa's escort, police officer Domenico Russo, who was driving a blue Alfa Romeo Alfetta (he would die in coma from his injuries on 15 September 1982).
+On the evening of 3 September 1982 dalla Chiesa and his second wife Emanuela Setti Carraro were in a car driven by her.
+They were on their way to dinner in a restaurant in Mondello, when at 9:15 pm a car driven by Calogero Ganci, with Antonino Madonia sitting next to him, flanked dalla Chiesa's car, Madonia armed with an AK-47 assault rifle shot at dalla Chiesa and Carraro killing them instantly.
+At the same time, from a motorbike driven by Giuseppe Lucchese, Giuseppe Greco armed with an AK 47 shot and mortally wounded dalla Chiesa's escort, police officer Domenico Russo (he would die in coma from his injuries on 15 September 1982).

-Pino Greco was later sentenced for the crime to life imprisonment in absentia at the Maxi Trial in December 1987 (even though they didn't know at the time he was killed two years before).
+Pino Greco was later sentenced for the crime to life imprisonment in absentia at the Maxi Trial in December 1987 (even though they didn't know at the time he had been killed two years before).
 Antonino Madonia, who shot dalla Chiesa and his wife, was sentenced for the murder after his arrest in 1989.
 Giuseppe Lucchese was also sentenced for the crime after his arrest in 1990.
 Calogero Ganci became a government informant in 1996, three years after his arrest.
 Bernardo Provenzano, Salvatore Riina, Giuseppe Calò, Bernardo Brusca, Francesco Madonia, Nenè Geraci and Francesco Spadaro were later also sentenced to life imprisonment in absentia.

 Dalla Chiesa was also investigating the death of Mauro De Mauro, a journalist who had himself been investigating the murder of Enrico Mattei, head of Agip, the Italian oil company.